Quantum simulation of molecules in solution: Results

 While in the next section we will look at this quantity evaluated in presence of quantum noise, here we focus on the accuracy obtained with the noiseless calculations.
-Particularly, we can see that in all cases we are able to recover quantitatively the description obtained with a IEF-CCSD calculation and that also in this case the stronger deviation is observed for the BeH$_2$.
+In all cases we are able to recover quantitatively the description obtained with a IEF-CCSD calculation with the larger deviation observed for the BeH$_2$ molecule.

+In the SI (Tab.
+S1) we have also reported analogous results obtained for the same molecules in water.